int128/gpup/README.md

 ```

-## Known Issues
+## Caveats

-There are some issues due to Google Photos Library API for now.
+At this time there are some limitations due to Google Photos Library API.

-If you upload an image without timestamp in the EXIF header, timestamp of the image will be now.
+If you upload an image without timestamp in the EXIF header, timestamp of the image will be current time.
-Also timestamp of a movie will be now.
+Also timestamp of a movie will be current time.
 Google Photos Library API does not provide setting timestamp for now.

 You cannot control order of uploading items.
-Google Photos Library API does not provide ordering items for now.
+Google Photos Library API does not provide ordering media items for now.

 ## Contribution